AllisonH12/SmartCapy/README.md

 CapyChat a chatbot built with next.js and OpenAI.
 I have developed 28 animals that you can chat with.
 It is a fun place for kids to interact and learn.

+You can chat with a capybara, dog, cat or any random animals and have fun.

 This is a fork from Next.js ChatGPT.
 https://github.com/enricoros/nextjs-chatgpt-app